 Green Ridge Traverse

-The sky had long cleared before we reached the ridgetop.
-But it continued to snow bomb in the forest.
-We traversed the crest just as views formed on both sides.
-Preacher Mountain and Garfield Mountain were the first to show.
-Soon, Floating Rock and Big Snow Mountain followed.
+It continued to snow bomb in the trees.
+We traversed the crest as views formed on both sides.
+Preacher Mountain and Garfield Mountain were the first to show, then Floating Rock and Big Snow Mountain followed.

-At first, I wanted to bypass the bump above Lake 4662 by going around it.
-But it was much easier to go over the west end to avoid sidestepping through steep hillsides.
+I wanted to bypass the bump above Lake 4662 by going around it.
+But it was much easier to go over the west end to avoid traversing sideways on steep terrain.
 From the top, we had our first sighting of Treen Peak.
 Woot!

 See more trip photos here.